 Most cases of electrolyte imbalance display the above symptoms.
 But what causes this condition in the first place?
 Let’s find out.

 Causes And Risk Factors For Electrolyte Imbalances

 The primary cause of an electrolyte imbalance is the loss of bodily fluids due to health issues like vomiting, diarrhea, and excessive sweating.
-The imbalance can also result from burns and certain medications.
+The imbalance can also result from burns and certain medications like diuretics.